connect with us on facebook >

 There are five components of the application process:

-• essay detailing why you want to go on the March of the Living
+• Essay detailing why you want participate in March of the Living.

-For information about the Lili Bialar z"l Memorial March of the Living Scholarship, click here.
+Info about the Lili Bialar z"l Memorial March of the Living Scholarship >

 The program is set up to accommodate the religious needs of all the students.
 All food in both Poland and Israel is certified kosher.
 Other special dietary needs may be difficult to accommodate, especially in Poland.

-The staff accompanying the students is comprised of a doctor, a mental health professional, educators, Rabbi, and a Holocaust survivor.
+A doctor, a mental health professional, educators, a Rabbi, and a Holocaust survivor accompany the students.